mzazon/awesome-cloud-projects/aws/iot-certificate-security/iot-certificate-security.md

 1. **Create Thing Type and Security Policies**:

-   Thing types categorize devices with similar characteristics and security requirements.
-IoT policies define the specific permissions each device certificate can access, implementing the principle of least privilege for IoT device authorization.
+   AWS IoT Thing types categorize devices with similar characteristics and security requirements, enabling consistent policy application across device fleets.
+IoT policies define specific permissions using AWS IoT policy variables that dynamically scope access based on device identity, implementing the principle of least privilege.
+This approach ensures each device can only access resources specifically assigned to its identity while maintaining policy reusability across thousands of devices.

    ```bash
    # Create thing type for industrial sensors